binghe/informatica-public/CCS/README.md

 # A Formalization of the Process Algebra CCS in HOL4
 ### by Chun Tian, University of Bologna

-based on «A formalization of the process algebra CCS in high order logic» by Prof. Monica Nesi <monica.nesi@univaq.it>
+based on «A formalization of the process algebra CCS in high order logic» by Monica Nesi

 The following is a brief listing of what's available in the distribution.

   CCS-Nesi/              * Old HOL88 proof scripts (from Prof. Monica Nesi)

+  src/
     CCSScript.sml          * Basic definitions and theorems of CCS processes CCSLib.{sml|sig}       * General utilities used in all proof scripts CCSSyntax.{sml|sig}    * Programming interfaces for CCS processes